RAG4J/devoxx-2025-assignments/assignments/step_1_plain_java.md

 ```
 > Add a Memory bean to the configuration in the file PlainAgentConfigCommon.java
-- The windowedConversationMemory implementation is a good start
+  - Tip: The windowedConversationMemory class is a good start
-> Provide the Memory bean to the PlainJavaAgent, and fix compile errors
+> Provide the Memory bean to the PlainJavaAgent class, and fix compile errors
+  - Tip: The class PlainJavaAgent is used to create a bean in the PlainAgentConfig.java file
   - Tip: There is a PlainMultiAgent class and some unit tests that need to be fixed as well.
 > Add the question and the answer to the memory in the PlainJavaAgent class.
 > In some situations, you might want to add Tool outputs to the memory as well.
-- Add the Tool outputs to the memory in the PlainJavaAgent class (executeAction method).
+> Add the Tool outputs to the memory in the PlainJavaAgent class (executeAction method).
-- Note the If statement that prevents Observations from being added to the memory.
+  - Tip: Note the If statement that prevents Observations from being added to the memory.
 > Restart the application if needed, ask the same questions from the previous assignment again.
 > Check the logs to see if the memory is used in the prompt sent to OpenAI.
 ```